uniconstructor/demandbaselabs/FormConnector/README.md

 ###Marketo Integration

-This section is form Marketo Forms 2.0 which introduced changes to the way Demandbase must integrate.
+This section is for Marketo Forms 2.0 which introduced changes to the way Demandbase must integrate.

 #####Using Landing Page Templates
 1. Create or Open a landing page template